TheElixZammuto/moonlight-xbox/README.md

 1. Enable the Dev Mode on your Xbox https://docs.microsoft.com/en-us/windows/uwp/xbox-apps/devkit-activation
 2. Using the Device Portal, install the Application (moonlight-xbox-dx.msixbundle) and, in the following step, add the required dependencies (Microsoft.UI.Xaml.2.7.appx and Microsoft.VCLibs.x64.14.00.appx)
 3. Open Moonlight on Xbox and, if not already, your host app
-4. Press the "+" button, Insert your PC IP Address and press "Connect"
+4. Your PC should already be on the list.
+If not, press the "+" button, Insert your PC IP Address and press "Connect"
 5. Pair if neeeded
 6. Choose from the list below the application you want to run
 7. ???